Prompt criticality: Critical versus prompt-critical

 In a delayed-critical assembly, the delayed neutrons are needed to make k-effective greater than one.
 Thus the time between successive generations of the reaction, T, is dominated by the time it takes for the delayed neutrons to be released, of the order of seconds or minutes.
 Therefore, the reaction will increase slowly, with a long time constant.
 This is slow enough to allow the reaction to be controlled with electromechanical control systems such as control rods, and accordingly all nuclear reactors are designed to operate in the delayed-criticality regime.

 In contrast, a critical assembly is said to be prompt-critical if it is critical (k = 1) without any contribution from delayed neutrons and prompt-supercritical if it is supercritical (the fission rate growing exponentially, k > 1) without any contribution from delayed neutrons.
 In this case the time between successive generations of the reaction, T, is limited only by the fission rate from the prompt neutrons, and the increase in the reaction will be extremely rapid, causing a rapid release of energy within a few milliseconds.
-Prompt-critical assemblies are created by design in nuclear weapons and some specially designed research experiments.
+Stacey's worked example illustrates the scale: when a reactivity of about 1.7 times the delayed neutron fraction is inserted all at once, as when a bank of control rods is ejected, the neutron population multiplies by nearly 800 in 0.1 s, leaving no time for corrective action before the reactor is destroyed by its own heating.
+Prompt-critical assemblies are created by design in nuclear weapons and some specially designed research experiments.ed research experiments.

 The difference between a prompt neutron and a delayed neutron has to do with the source from which the neutron has been released into the reactor.
 The neutrons, once released, have no difference except the energy or speed that have been imparted to them.
 A nuclear weapon relies heavily on prompt-supercriticality (to produce a high peak power in a fraction of a second), whereas nuclear power reactors use delayed-criticality to produce controllable power levels for months or years.